Solar PV • Site-owned • Completed September 2016

-The installation of 19kW of solar PV on the south facing roof of St. Anne’s will benefit the church and surrounding community while contributing to wider efforts to cut carbon.
+The installation of 19kWp of solar PV on the south-facing roof of St. Anne’s benefited the church and surrounding community while contributing to wider efforts to cut carbon.

-- The panels will generate an estimated 16,465kWh of clean energy a year, which equates to a reduction in carbon emissions of around 8.7t/year.
+- The panels generate an estimated 16.5 MWh of clean energy a year, which equates to an annual reduction in carbon emissions of around 7 tonnes

-- The church will benefit from discounted energy, through a power purchase agreement with Power Up North London.
+- The church benefits from discounted energy through a power purchase agreement with Power Up North London

-- Parishioners and members of the local community will benefit from a small return on their investment, while being given the opportunity to invest for social and environmental benefit
+- Parishioners and members of the local community benefit from a small return on their investment while being given the opportunity to invest for social and environmental benefit

-- Any surplus income will be put into PUNL’s Community Energy Fund, which will be available for further projects in the local area
+- Any surplus income would be put into PUNL’s Community Energy Fund, which would be available for further projects in the local area

-- The panels will be a community asset that can be used for educational purposes and to encourage others to explore renewable energy
+- The panels would be a community asset that could be used for educational purposes and to encourage others to explore renewable energy